davidmurdoch/RazorJs/README.md

-# This is VERY buggy. ou probably shouldn't even try using it yet.
+# This is VERY buggy.
+You probably shouldn't even try using it yet.

 # Razor - template engine